python-jsonschema/hypothesis-jsonschema/README.md

 ### Changelog:

+#### 0.11.0 - 2020-01-26
+- Resolve local, non-recursive references via the `$ref` keyword.

+This is the largest feature in a while, and for some schemata it is a breaking change.
+It's also a fundamental part of the spec, so I'm OK with that!

+Note that `hypothesis-jsonschema` will raise an explicit error rather than fetching a remote resource via URI.
+If think your tests *really should* hit the network, get in touch and we can discuss adding an off-by-default option for this.

 #### 0.10.3 - 2020-01-26
 - Improved canonicalisation of conflicting `minProperties` and `maxProperties`
 - Explictly reject draft-03 schemata, which are not supported